Zhang-Tianxu/SmartContracts/RemixProjects/CustomNFTContracts/README.md

 Lottery NFT which enable user open in any time.

+PS: We cannot generate truly random numbers on block chain.

 ### Second Creation NFT

 NFTs which origin from other NFT, and user can get it's origin NFT